 Three rooms of this earnest gore can occasionally make you feel like you’ve wandered onto the set of a horror movie or some hitherto unexplored part of your psyche.
 If you are confident and can hold down your breakfast, don't forget to save enough time to also see the large collection of medical instruments— “everything from tourniquets to cystoscopes”, the website promises—death masks and an oddly compelling collection of oil paintings, watercolors and photographs depicting operations and medical conditions.

-The Pathological-anatomical collection in the Narrenturm, known simply as The Narrenturm (or Fool’s Tower), is an old psychiatric hospital that closed in 1869.
+If you thought my previous tip was “interesting”, well look out, because this next thing to do in Vienna is a little weird too: The Pathological-anatomical collection in the Narrenturm, known simply as The Narrenturm (or Fool’s Tower), is an old psychiatric hospital that closed in 1869.
 It was one of the first insane asylums ever built.
-Today the Narrenturm no longer holds mentally imbalanced Viennese, but it does contain something else of interest.
+Today, the Narrenturm no longer holds mentally imbalanced Viennese, but it does contain something else of interest.

 It also contains a recreated wonder cabinet, complete with a narwhal tusk and taxidermized monkeys.
 Have fun!